Jeremiah 11:21-23

 Those who oppose God’s word by persecuting His servants ultimately face the judgment of the God whose message they rejected.

-23 There will be no remnant to them, for I will bring evil on the men of Anathoth, even the year of their visitation.’ ”
+23 There will be no remnant, for I will bring disaster on the people of Anathoth in the year of their punishment.”

 Those who oppose God’s word by persecuting His servants ultimately face the judgment of the God whose message they rejected.